x9t9/local-tortois-svn2git/svn2git-php/README.md

 # local-tortois-svn2git - PHP script
 A simple, primitive script to automate the migratiom of old SVN repos to GIT .

+Got the root of this repo to learn more . https://github.com/x9t9/local-tortois-svn2git-

 ## WHY ??

 Because manually doing this operation for 300 old svn repos seems a bit time consuming .